leynos/concordat-vale/docs/usage-guide.md

   `uv run stilyagi zip --archive-version 2025.11.07`).
 When omitted, the value from `pyproject.toml` is used.
 - `--style` (repeatable) limits the archive to specific style directories when more styles are added later.
-Without this flag every non-config style in `styles/` is included.
+Without this flag, every non-config style in `styles/` is included.
 - `--output-dir` changes the destination directory (defaults to `dist`).
 - `--project-root` should be supplied when running the command from outside the